h-larsson/IMAM_TDDMRG/README.md

 ## Ground state DMRG

 This task computes the ground state energy using DMRG algorithm and optionally saves the final ground state MPS.
-The Python script below shows an example of a simple ground state calculation using TDDMRG-CM
+The Python script below shows an example of a simple ground state calculation of the water molecule using TDDMRG-CM
 ```python

 complex_MPS_type = 'hybrid'